Massage Therapy CEs | Prenatal/Doula/Infant Courses

 How long will it take me to complete this course?
 The number of massage continuing education hours awarded was determined by the NCBTMB, although not everyone reads and studies at the same rate.
 Some massage therapists report that they are faster or slower than the number of CEs awarded.
 The theory is that it should take the average person one clock hour for every CE earned, so a 12 hour course should take you 12 actual hours to complete.
 Therefore, if you work on it 6 hours a day, you'll complete it in two days.
 If you work on it one hour a month, it will take you a year to complete.
 You can work on it at your convenience and set your own schedule.
 Just be sure to complete the course within one year of enrollment, or it will expire.

 I have had some prenatal massage elsewhere.
 Can I skip Step One and go directly to Step Two?
-No. We have no idea what your intial training taught and how it may or may not substitute for our training.
+Yes, but you will not qulaify to become certified through us if you do this.
+We have no idea what your intial training taught and how it may or may not substitute for our training.
 We have seen pregnancy massage courses that were little more than how to give a regular massage in a sidelying position, without giving any information at all on the physiological changes of pregnancy, complications that could contraindicate massage, etc. We feel it is better that you take a chance of some redundancies than take a chance that you don't learn something important.

 Are your online courses downloadable to my computer?
 You must be logged in on our website to view at least some of the course materials.
 Many of our courses do have some downloadable files attached.